Before you begin using communications in Arbor, check your settings so everything is sent from the right place to the right people.

 While emails are free to send, there is a small processing fee for SMS.
 To keep costs down for schools, messages are pre-purchased in bundles of SMS Credits.
 The larger the credit bundle, the cheaper each credit becomes.

-Top up your SMS credits in Arbor to be able to send text messages from the School > Communications > Setup > SMS Billing page, or upgrade to our Unlimited SMS option.
+Top up your SMS credits in Arbor to be able to send text messages from the School > Communications > Setup > SMS Billing page.
 To see how to top up click here.

 Once you've topped up your credits, set the signature that'll appear at the bottom of texts from School > Communications > Setup > SMS Settings.
 Try to keep this as short as possible to ensure texts cost as few credits as possible.